About Rulemaking and Implementation

 On November 2, 2021, Saint Paul voters approved a Rent Stabilization Ordinance for the City of Saint Paul.
 The Ordinance limits residential rent increases to no more than 3% in a 12-month period.
 Ordinance also directs the City to create a process for landlords to request an exception to the 3% limit based on the right to a reasonable return on investment.

 After the Rent Stabilization Ordinance became law, the Department of Safety and Inspections (DSI) was tasked with working toward a May 1, 2022, implementation date.
-Subsequently, the City Council adopted amendments to the ordinance which go into effect January 1, 2023.
-To that end, DSI is proposing rules to clarify and implement Saint Paul’s Rent Stabilization Ordinance.
+Subsequently, the City Council adopted amendments to the ordinance which went into effect January 1, 2023.
+To that end, DSI has developed rules to clarify and implement Saint Paul’s Rent Stabilization Ordinance.
 Rules clarify how a law or policy is to be carried out or enforced and have the force and effect of law.

-This webpage provides an array of information including proposed rent stabilization along with proposed processes and definitions by which landlords would request an exception to the 3% limit.
+This webpage provides an array of information including proposed Rent Stabilization rules, along with processes and definitions by which landlords would request an exception to the 3% limit.